-Adtalem's long-term contractual obligations consist of its \$400 million revolving line of credit (discussed above), operating leases on facilities and equipment and agreements for various services.
+Adtalem's long-term contractual obligations consist of its \$600 million Credit Facility (discussed above), operating leases on facilities and equipment and agreements for various services.
+In addition, Adtalem has recorded liabilities for deferred purchase price agreements with sellers related to acquisitions at Adtalem Brazil (discussed above).